Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

 11. Exit the docker container -- just execute `exit` from the command line.

+    > After exiting the container, if we want to run the container again in the interactive mode, use the following command,

+    ```bash
+    docker exec -it [CCONTAINER_NAME] bash
+    ```

 12. Commit the container to a new image.
 First, we can check the running container(s) using the command,

     ```bash